Setting up Klaviyo¶

 No further Klaviyo configuration is required for day-to-day use.

-messageType is an event property sent with every Product Agent message and identifies which agent generated the event (for example replenishment, price drop, or alternative product).
+messageType is sent with every Product Agent event and identifies which agent generated it.
+The available values are:

 Replenishment Reminder